RapidSoftwareSolutions/Marketplace-Gmail-Package/README.md

 | configId   | String| The immutable ID for the SmimeInfo.
 | email      | String| The email of the user.
 The special value me can be used to indicate the authenticated user.

-## Gmail.getSendAsAliasSMIMEconfig
+## Gmail.insertSendAsAliasSMIMEconfig
-Get single S/MIME config for the specified send-as alias
+Insert (upload) the given S/MIME config for the specified send-as alias.
+Note that pkcs12 format is required for the key.

 | Field               | Type      | Description
 |---------------------|-----------|----------